-47 Which of the following is one reason why a creative person might be better able to problem-solve than a less creative person?Välj ett alternativ:
+- 47 Which of the following is one reason why a creative person might be better able to problem-solve than a less creative person?Välj ett alternativ: - Creative people experience "Aha!" moments more often than less creative people.

 Creative people almost always "think outside of the box."